jjproby/ReactTrial/README.md

 #### This is a personal project for the class _CSC358_

-This project was made with the intention to learn how to use ReactJS The goal is to make a simple web application using ReactJS and learn about open source development You can visit the completed project [here!](https://reactproject.netlify.com/)
+This project was made with the intention to learn how to use ReactJS.
+The goal is to make a simple web application using ReactJS and learn about open source development.

+You can visit the completed project [here!](https://reactproject.netlify.com/)

 #### What does this project **do?**